bacula-web/bacula-web/docs/source/01_about/about.rst

 Bacula-Web was succesfully tested with

-   * Internet Explorer version 7/8
-   * Mozilla Firefox (version 54.0.1)
+   * Mozilla Firefox 94.0.1
-   * Google Chrome (version 59.0.3071.115)
+   * Google Chrome 95.0.4638.69

-.. note:: Your web browser must have Javascript enabled
+   * Brave version 1.31.88
+   * Microsoft Edge 95.0.1020.44

+.. important:: Bacula-Web needs Javascript and Cookies to run well in your web browser, do not disable one of those.

 Translations
 ============